-Inspiration is fun – Many of his songs I remembered from being wasted enjoying parties at college.
+Inspiration is fun – Many of his songs I remembered from partying at college.
 To be honest, I was surprised how much I loved this show.
 After, I was jazzed to go out and do something!
-And maybe that’s the job of any artist –to make us think, to feel, to breathe life into our souls.
+And maybe that’s the job of any artist –to make us think, feel, breathe life into our souls.
 It doesn’t matter if it’s painting or planting a beautiful garden, or baking a loaf of focaccia bread.
 What matters is how it invigorates you.

 Lesson: We need inspiration for fuel and energy.

 It’s all about passion, baby – Edgar played sax, keyboards, and drums.
 He also has an incredible voice.
 He and his band gave their all to that little Monday night concert.
 In the end, they were sweaty and spent.
 And although fame and fortune are great, I doubt it’s the reason they do it.
 They couldn’t stop if they tried.